dmerejkowsky/blog/content/post/0062-let-s-build-chuck-norris-part-2-sqlite-and-conan.md

 Since we are not the authors of the `sqlite` library, we say it is a *third-party* library.
 (As opposed to the `chucknorris` library we just wrote).

-There are a lot of ways of adding a third-party dependency to a C++ program, from simply adding the sources to the project files, to install them "in the system" (using `homebrew` on macOS our the package manager of your distribution on Linux).
+There are a lot of ways of adding a third-party dependency to a C++ program, from simply adding the sources to the project files, to installing them "in the system" (using `homebrew` on macOS or the package manager of your distribution on Linux).

-In this article we will use a package manager called [conan](https://conan.io) that will install the `sqlite3` package somewhere in the our home directory (called a *cache*).
+In this article we will use a package manager called [conan](https://conan.io) that will install the `sqlite3` package somewhere in our home directory (called a *cache*).

 This means we won't need any administrative privileges (as opposed to installing the `sqlite3` library in the system), but also that the library will usable from multiple C++ projects (as opposed to adding the sources of `sqlite3` inside our source folder).